Inference Parameters

 int |

-No | Maximum number of tokens for the request, including both input and output tokens (≥ 1) |
+No | Maximum number of tokens to generate in the response (≥ 1) |

 max_parallel_requests |